canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-terms/index.md

 # Service terms

-These service terms (the **“Agreement”**) takes effect as of the date Customer signs an Order incorporating its terms or otherwise accepts its terms as part of a Registration Process (the **“Effective Date”**) between, Canonical Group Limited, a company registered in England (company number 6870835) whose registered office is at 5th Floor, Blue Fin Building, 110 Southwark Street, London SE1 0SU, United Kingdom (**“Canonical”**), and the customer identified in the Order (**“Customer”**).
+These service terms (the **“Agreement”**) take effect as of the date Customer signs an Order incorporating its terms or otherwise accepts its terms as part of a Registration Process (the **“Effective Date”**) between, Canonical Group Limited, a company registered in England (company number 6870835) whose registered office is at 5th Floor, Blue Fin Building, 110 Southwark Street, London SE1 0SU, United Kingdom (**“Canonical”**), and the customer identified in the Order (**“Customer”**).

 1. <h2>Interpretation</h2>